casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/multi-sig/client.md

 We will explore the client example with the help of its output.
 The client example executes the following steps:

-1. Set the mainAccount's weight to 3
+1. Set the main account's weight to 3
 2. Set the key management threshold to 3
 3. Set the deploy threshold to 2
 4. Add first account new key with weight 1
 5. Add second account new key with weight 1
-6. Transfer tokens from the mainAccount using the associated accounts accounts
+6. Transfer tokens from the main account using the associated accounts
 7. Remove the first account
 8. Remove the second account